yalesov/zf2-geoname/README.md

 - `tmpDir`: temporary directory for storing geonames database source files.
 - `cron`: (cron expression) how frequently Geoname should be run.

 How frequent should `cron` be?
 The recommended setup is every 15 minutes, which is also the default.
+However, you can make your own adjustments:

+At present (18 Sep 2012), it will take 820 cron jobs to install the database.
+At 15-minute intervals, that would take ~8.5 days to install the database.
+As for the updates, only 1 cron job per day is needed.
+However, setting more than one per day is highly recommended to provide redundancy - just in case the geonames server is temporarily unreachable, for example.

+You can also adjust to a less frequent cron after install.
+The `status` field of the `Meta` entity, or the `geoname_meta` table, will be `install` during installation, and `update` afterwards.

 # Usage